What Can I Dispute On My Credit Report?

 • Incorrect personal information – Name, addresses, social security numbers, date of birth reporting incorrectly.

-• Negative items that are beyond the statute of limitations for reporting – There are specific reporting laws with regard to how long a negative item must report on a consumers credit report.*See below the Statute of Limitations for Reporting
+• Negative items that are beyond the statute of limitations for reporting – There are specific reporting laws regarding how long a negative item must report on a consumer credit report.*See below the Statute of Limitations for Reporting

 Statute of Limitations for Reporting: